J95Ortiz/Real-Madrid-Quiz/README.md

 ### RESULTS SCREEN

-The Results screen design is meant to be consistent with the rest of the site, maintaining the same colour combinations as the instructions page and the question screens.
+The Results Screen design is meant to be consistent with the rest of the site by maintaining the same colour scheme as the instructions page and the question screens.

 The play again button is styled the same way as the "Next" button, and is responsive in the same way.